 - Set overall incident-related priorities - Allocate critical resources according to priorities - Ensure that incidents are properly managed - Ensure that incident management objectives are met and do not conflict with each other or with agency policy - Identify critical resource needs and report them to EOCs and/or multi-agency coordination entities - Ensure that short-term emergency recovery is coordinated to assist in the transition to full recovery operations c.
-Multi-Agency Coordination (MAC) Center
+Multi-Agency Coordination Center

-A key component of NIMS is the development of a multi-agency coordination (MAC) system that integrates the operations and functions of the Sedgwick County EOC and field operations, guided by the principles embedded in the Incident Command System.
+A key component of NIMS is the development of a multi-agency coordination system that integrates the operations and functions of the Sedgwick County Emergency Operations Center and field operations, guided by the principles embedded in the Incident Command System.
 In most cases, emergencies are handled by local fire departments, law enforcement agencies, medical service agencies, and communication/dispatch centers; but in larger emergencies or disasters, additional coordination support is required.
-In these situations, entities such as city EOCs and/or the Sedgwick County EOC may be deemed MAC centers having critical roles in an emergency.
+In these situations, entities such as city EOCs and/or the Sedgwick County Emergency Operations Center have critical roles in an emergency.

-The County's incident management responsibility is directed and managed through Sedgwick County Emergency Management.
-As a MAC entity, Sedgwick County Emergency Management will coordinate and manage disaster operations through the Sedgwick County EOC to:
+The County's incident management responsibility is directed and managed through the Sedgwick County Emergency Management.
+As a multi-agency coordination entity, the Sedgwick County Emergency Management will coordinate and manage disaster operations through the Sedgwick County Emergency Operations Center to:

-- Ensure that each agency involved in incident management activities is providing appropriate situational awareness and resource status information to the Sedgwick County EOC - Establish priorities between incidents and/or Area Commands in concert with the Incident Command or Unified Command involved
+- Ensure that each agency involved in incident management activities is providing appropriate situational awareness and resource status information to Sedgwick County Emergency Operations Center - Establish priorities between incidents and/or Area Commands in concert with the Incident Command or Unified Command involved - Acquire and allocate resources required by incident management personnel in coordination with the priorities established by the IC or UC

-- Acquire and allocate resources required by incident management personnel in coordination with the priorities established by the IC or UC - Anticipate and identify future resource requirements - Coordinate and resolve policy issues arising from the incident(s) - Provide strategic coordination as required - Coordinate briefings, message tracking, situational reports, and establish a common operating picture
+- Anticipate and identify future resource requirements - Coordinate and resolve policy issues arising from the incident(s) - Provide strategic coordination as required - Coordinate briefings, message tracking, situational reports, and establish a common operating picture

-Following an incident, plans, procedures, communications, staffing and other capabilities necessary for improved incident management are coordinated through Sedgwick County Emergency Management.
-These tasks are accomplished by the Sedgwick County EOC by ensuring the ability to perform four core functions:
+Following an incident, plans, procedures, communications, staffing and other capabilities necessary for improved incident management are coordinated through the Sedgwick County Emergency Management.
+These tasks are accomplished by the Sedgwick County Emergency Operations Center by ensuring the ability to perform four core functions: